Dec-12th-2008

 That's it for now friends.
 In next tutorial we will learn how to send and receive data over RS232 channel.
 Don't forget to post your opinion or doubts or any suggestion I would be very happy to see them.
 So don't wait post a comment now !

-40 Responses to “Using the USART of AVR Microcontrollers.”
+113 thoughts on “Using the USART of AVR Microcontrollers.

 Finally, I’m starting to ‘get it’